 Number of visitors

-For the present, tickets will only be sold online.
-Order your tickets by following this link.
-Note: it is also possible to order a ticket online at the reception.
+Tickets are being sold online via this link.
+It is also possible to purchase a ticket at the reception.

-It is no longer mandatory to wear a mask.
-However, you can continue to use them if desired.
-Special JCK masks are on sale in our museum shops!
+It is mandatory to wear a face mask in the Jewish Cultural Quarter.
+Special Jewish Cultural Quarter masks are on sale in our museum shops!

 What steps can you take yourself?